 HOW should this medicine be used?

-Remove the autoinjector or prefilled syringe from the refrigerator and allow it to reach room temperature 30 minutes before you are ready to inject belimumab injection.
-Do not try to warm the medication by heating it in a microwave, placing it in warm water, or through any other method.
-The solution should be clear to opalescent and colorless to pale yellow.
-Call your pharmacist if there are any problems with the package or the syringe and do not inject the medication.
+Remove the autoinjector or prefilled syringe from the refrigerator.
+Place on a flat surface away from directsunlight.
+Do not remove the needle cover.
+Allow it to reach room temperature for 30 minutes before you inject the medication.
+Do not try to warm the medication by heating it in a microwave, placing it in warm water, leaving it in sunlight, or through any other method.

 You may inject belimumab injection on the front of the thighs or anywhere on your stomach except your navel (belly button) and the area 2 inches around it.
 Do not inject the medication into skin that is tender, bruised, red, hard, or not intact.
 Choose a different spot each time you inject the medication.